The Judge (2014 film): Music

 On February 27, 2014, Thomas Newman was hired to compose the music for the film.
 WaterTower Music released a soundtrack album on October 7, 2014.
 The film's closing titles feature Willie Nelson's version of the Coldplay song "The Scientist", and Bon Iver's song "Holocene" is also featured prominently in the film.

 Release

 The film was shown at the opening night of the 2014 Toronto International Film Festival on September 4, 2014.
 It was premiered in Los Angeles on October 1, 2014, at the Beverly Hills' Academy of Motion Picture Arts and Sciences.
-The film was released on October 10, 2014, in the United States.
+The film was released on October 10, 2014, in the United States. and was released on DVD and Blu-ray on January 27, 2015.

 Box office

 The Judge grossed $13.1 million in its opening weekend in the United States and Canada, where it went on to earn $47.1 million, adding $37.3 million in other territories, for a worldwide total of $84.4 million, against a budget of $45–$50 million.